There is valid criticism with ESOP and VSOP. We analyze if Phantom Stocks are a true alternative.

 Phantom Stocks vs. Stock Options

 While both phantom stocks and stock options provide financial incentives tied to company performance, phantom shares do not involve actual stock ownership.
-In a stock option plan, employees can purchase stock at a preset price, while phantom shares offer a cash payout without diluting ownership.
+In a stock option plan, employees can purchase stocks at a preset price, while phantom shares offer a cash payout without diluting ownership.

 Phantom Stocks Example